Wodan58/Joy/doc/JOYimplJOY.md

     123.

 The 123 at the end is present to see whether the entire file is processed.
-Here is the response from Joy:
+Here is the response from the original Joy:

     "\07".
         ^